Jon Dee Graham, Bonnie Whitmore

 Kiki's House of Righteous Music 1326 MacArthur Rd., Madison, Wisconsin 53714

-press release: December 9, 8 pm (doors at 7) Jon Dee Graham/Bonnie Whitmore, suggested donation $15
+press release: December 13 & 14, 8 pm (doors at 7) both nights Jon Dee Graham/Bonnie Whitmore, suggested donation $15

-The undisputed King of the Basement returns on his annual "Run for the Mistletoe" for his 19th show at KHoRM.
-Opening will be the incomparable Bonnie Whitmore who stole the show from Jon Dee last summer.
+In light of the unexpected early termination of the Run for the Roses tour before it reached KHoRM this summer, the Run for the Mistletoe will include a two night stand in the basement.
+I think I can safely say that Jon Dee's catalog is deep enough to allow for two completely different shows.
+It will truly be good to have him back.
+Opening both nights will be the spectacular Bonnie Whitmore, who nearly sold out her own headlining show this summer.

-I will be taking reservations for all shows.
+Reservations are required in advance for all shows at righteousmusicmgmt@gmail.com.
 Once I have confirmed there is room available you can donate in advance by sending a check to Kiki Schueler, 1326 MacArthur Rd, Madison WI 53714.

-Please remember that there is no parking on MacArthur itself, the best place to park is on Duncan or Ellenwood one block over, then you can take the path up to MacArthur Ct and to my house.
-It's best to not park on MacArthur Court so the neighbors can still use their driveways.
+Please remember that there is no parking on MacArthur itself, the best place to park is on Duncan or Ellenwood one block over, then you can take the path up to MacArthur Court and to my house.
+It's best to not park on MacArthur Court so the neighbors can still use their driveways. https://goo.gl/maps/MdGwjhZWSq

 All shows are all ages and BYOB, I'll have coolers with ice available.
 As always, all money goes to the musicians.